AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_1.md

 ![Numerical GIMP stress magnitudes from `mp_data_dx_0.4.csv` plotted against the analytical self-weight stress solution from the Problem summary.](../../img/self_weight_stress_validation.png){ #fig-stress-validation width="70%" }

-This is a very coarse mesh, so the numerical points do not sit close to the analytical line.
-Refining the mesh closes that gap quickly: setting `dx refined` in [Mesh data](#mesh-data) to `0.025` gives 32 elements in the vertical direction instead of 2.
-The result is the numerical stress is much closer to the analytical solution.
+This is a very coarse mesh, so the numerical stress solution is not close to the analytical solution.
+Refining the mesh reduces the difference, known as the numercial error.
+To do this set `dx refined` in [Mesh data](#mesh-data) to `0.025`, this will increase the number of elements and GIMPs in the vertical direction improving the solution accuracy.